OakLabsInc/application-components/payment/docs/freedompay-setup.md

 Please talk with the Zivelo technical team when this has been completed and we can run a test purchase with the FreedomPay services to ensure that everything is connected properly.

 When that is done you're ready to make the connection from our OakOS Payment Sample App.

+# Production Support

+Support: open a ticket on freedompay.atlassian.net

+Ordering Hardware: Reach out to account manager - Courtney
+  - she'll have us fill out a form
+  - hardware will be shipped to destination
+  - can be expidited at charge of $125 per device type

+Standard SLA is 5 business days
+If any request pertains to more than 10 business centers, the SLA is 10 business days

+Sandbox/UAT environment continues to be available in tandem with production deploy.
+Our customers can use the Sandbox environment - they need to be covered by NDA.